Thousands Fill Hong Kong's Streets To Protest China Extradition Bill

 #hongkongers are making history today.
 All lanes of the Hennessy Road - including those which police refused to open before - are flooded by protesters against the #extraditionbill @SCMPNews pic.twitter.com/UTr2ui7Fix— Jeffie Lam (@jeffielam) June 9, 2019

-The immediate goal of the government is to have a speedy trial for a Hong Kong man suspected of killing his girlfriend to Taiwan to stand trial, The South China Morning Post has reported.
+The immediate goal of the government is to have a Hong Kong man suspected of killing his girlfriend sent to Taiwan to stand trial, the South China Morning Post has reported.

 But there is widespread concern about the broader implication of the proposed law for Hong Kong, a former British colony that was returned to China in 1997 but has maintained its own legal and political system for 50 years.

-"I needed to let my voice be heard," Kitty Wong, a 38-year-old teacher who joined a protest for the first time, told the Wall Street Journal.
+"I needed to let my voice be heard," Kitty Wong, a 38-year-old teacher who joined a protest for the first time, told The Wall Street Journal.
 She gestured to her two children, ages 8 and 9, and said: "We need to defend our home for the next generation."

 NPR's Up First is the news you need to start your day.

-Note: A previous version of this story incorrectly said post-demonstration skirmishes occurred after midnight on Sunday.
-The clashes took place just after midnight on Monday.